r1j0/Classifier/README.md

+# Classifier

-# Classifier is a simple self learning PHP library for detecting Spam messages.
+Classifier is a simple self learning PHP library for detecting Spam messages.

-Classifier can be used to classify wether comments are ham or spam.
+Usefull for classifying comments wether they are ham or spam.

 * Fast
 * Easy to extend with your own implementation.